Seized Or Locked Engine? Here’s How You Fix It

 abandoned car

-Have you ever sat in one position for so long that when you go to move again, you feel stiff, and it hurts?
+Have you ever sat in one position for so long that when you go to move again, you feel stiff, and it aches?
 This is also possible with a car engine if it’s been sitting for too long without use, which leaves it exposed to corrosion (AKA rust).

 How do you know if your engine has seized from lack of use?
 If the interior lights are working and you can turn the key in the ignition, but it won’t crank, then your engine may have locked up.